alberto-lazari/masters-thesis/chapters/introduction.typ

 with the consequence of many standard Android security principles not applying for plugin apps, like proper sandboxing support between virtualized apps or Android's permission model.

-One of the security threats within app-level virtualization explored in previous works @parallel_space_traveling is the vulnerability of container apps to privilege escalation attacks.
+As explored in previous works @parallel_space_traveling, a security threat concerning app-level virtualization is the vulnerability of container apps to privilege escalation attacks.
-In most available implementations, permissions that have been granted to the container are also automatically granted to plugin apps, even when they should not, such as when not declaring permissions in their own manifest file or when not requesting a runtime permission.
+In most available implementations, permissions that have been granted to the container are also automatically extended to plugin apps, even when they are not declaring permissions in their own manifest file or not requesting a runtime permission.
 This creates a potential security risk, where virtual apps could inherit or exploit their container app's permissions without explicit user consent, compromising the principle of least privilege and violating Android's permission model.

-In an attempt to address these security concerns, this thesis analyzes the Android permission model's structure and implementation in its current iteration, by exploring parts of the Android Open Source Project (AOSP) code and the behavior of apps in recent Android versions.
+To address these security challenges, this thesis provides an analysis of the Android permission model's structure and implementation in its current iteration, by exploring parts of the Android Open Source Project (AOSP) code and the behavior of apps in recent Android versions.
-Later, it proposes a custom permission management model for plugin apps within a virtual environment.
+It then proposes a custom permission management model for plugin apps within a virtual environment.
-This model is then implemented as an extension of an existing Android virtualization framework, VirtualApp @virtualapp.
+This model is implemented as an extension of an existing Android virtualization framework, VirtualApp @virtualapp.
-It is done by building upon VirtualXposed @virtualxposed, a project aiming to bring the Xposed framework functionalities to apps through virtualization, without the need of rooting or altering the system in any way.
+It is done by building upon VirtualXposed @virtualxposed, a project aiming to bring the Xposed framework functionalities to apps through virtualization, without the need of root access or any other system modifications.
 VirtualXposed is based on VirtualApp at its core, but comes as a complete application that works out of the box and includes a better support for recent versions of the OS.
 The final result aims to provide virtual apps with an independent, manageable permission system, emulating Android's native behavior.

+The following chapters cover the context, design, and evaluation of this work:

+- @background provides the necessary background on app-level virtualization, Android’s architecture,
+  VirtualXposed (particularly the VirtualApp framework structure), and Android’s permission model.

+- @related_work reviews related work in bringing Android sandboxing principles to app-level virtualization.

+- @implementation presents the design and implementation of the custom permission model for virtual apps, addressing challenges with permission isolation within VirtualXposed.

+- @evaluation presents the evaluation of the model in the implemented cases, using both test cases and real-world applications.

+- @discussion discusses the challenges of realizing a universal solution, due to how app-level virtualization operates.

+- @conclusions sums up the results of the work and suggests a direction for future research by investigating on permission mapping across the latest Android platforms.